-As part of the infiltration strategy of communists into mainstream democratic socialist parties, as laid down in Marx's Communist Manifesto, Arthur Scargill resigned the YCL and joined the Labour Party.
+As part of the infiltration strategy of communists into mainstream democratic socialist parties, which is laid down in Karl Marx's Communist Manifesto, Arthur Scargill resigned the YCL and joined the Labour Party.

 Scargill was and still is a revolutionary Marxist and like the rest of his ilk he is a hypocrite of the very highest order.

-What the membership of the NUM didn't know while they were striking work and impoverishing their families was that Arthur was setting himself up with some not very communist sweet deals.
+What the membership of the NUM didn't know while they were striking work and impoverishing their families was that Arthur Scargill was busy setting himself up with some not very communist sweet deals.

 There was to be none of this Marxist nonsense about abolishing private property for our Arthur.
-He bought his own piece of real estate in Barnsley then negotiated the fuel bills, the security system and even his own tax returns to be paid for out of his members subscriptions for the rest his life.
+He bought his own piece of real estate in Barnsley, after which he negotiated the fuel bills, the security system and even his own tax returns to be paid for out of his members subscriptions for the rest his life.

-Scargill also had an all expenses paid apartment available in the *Barbican Centre in London for his use and that of his surviving widow, all paid for by the NUM i.e out of the memberships union dues.
+Scargill also negotiated an all expenses paid apartment in the *Barbican Centre, London, for his use and that of his surviving widow, paid for from the members' union dues.
 Somewhere along the line he also negotiated a 'Papa' Doc Duvalier President for Life deal.

-* For information, the Barbican Centre is an up market housing development in London occupied by the operators of the capitalist system such as bankers, stockbrokers and various other 1%'ers that Scargill professes to despise.
+* For information, the Barbican Centre is an up market housing development in London occupied by the operators of the capitalist system such as bankers, stockbrokers and various other 1%'ers.
+The very people that Scargill professes to despise.

-Mick McGahey, Scargill's deputy in the NUM, was a life long unrepentant communist who's father was a founder of the Communist Party of Great Britain, when that dissolved itself McGahey joined the Scottish Communist Party.
+Mick McGahey, Scargill's deputy in the NUM, was a life long unrepentant communist who's father was a founder of the Communist Party of Great Britain, when that dissolved, McGahey joined the Scottish Communist Party.

 McGahey was a communist fanatic who supported the Soviet invasion of Hungary and the subsequent repression of the Hungarian people.
 He is also quoted a s saying that the USSR "is a beacon of hope for humanity."

-Looking back at 1974 strike and the downfall of the Heath government, Scargill and McGahey were going for a repeat performance with the Thatcher government that they ideologically opposed and hated with a passion.
+Looking back at 1974 strike and the downfall of the Heath government, Scargill and McGahey were going for a repeat performance with the Thatcher government, a government and Prime Minister they ideologically opposed and hated with a passion.

 The only thing that they needed was an excuse to strike work.

-As a result of this support for uneconomic mines, the entire coal industrty needed a massive subsidy from the taxpayer and this made the industries that were dependent on coal, like the steel production and electricity generation uncompetitive.
+As a result of this commitment the entire coal industry needed a massive subsidy from the taxpayer and this made the industries that were dependent on coal, such as the steel industry and electricity generation, economically uncompetitive.

 Scargill and McGahey refused to hold a national strike ballot, instead by using the 'no mine closure rule' they struck work at a mine that was earmarked for closure.

-They went on to abuse the traditional loyalty of the mine working communities by demanding sympathy action at their mines then resorted to bullying, thuggery and violence to browbeat dissident communities into line.
+They went on to abuse the traditional loyalty of the mine working communities by demanding sympathy action, they resorted to bullying, thuggery and violence to browbeat dissident communities into line.

-Mrs Thatcher had read Scargill and McGahey like a book, she knew what was coming and had long prepared for their politically motivated strike by stockpiling supplies of coal and by having a fleet of trucks ready for its transportation if necessary.
+Mrs Thatcher had read Scargill and McGahey like a book, she knew what was coming and had long prepared for their politically motivated strike by stockpiling supplies of coal.
+Her government also organised a fleet of trucks ready for its transportation if required.

 More controversially she put the police on a war footing to make sure that any mine worker who wished to work would be able to do so without intimidation.

-The rest is history, the NUM split with the formation of the Union of Democratic Miners (UDM), the strike collapsed and together with it went the entire coal industry.
+The rest is history, the NUM split with the formation of the Union of Democratic Miners (UDM), the strike collapsed and with it the entire coal industry.

 Instead of a managed introduction of new forms of power generation, the political ambitions of Scargill and McGahey resulted in the industry being shutdown within a matter of years destroying entire communities in the process.